Artist John Rogers Fowler

 Our sculpture today is primarily polished stainless steel, or polished bronze when appropriate for such species as redfish.
 I use an extremely transparent patina that allows the polished metal to reflect light back through the color to give the sculpture its lifelike appearance.
 Each piece is sealed with a clear coating designed specifically for outdoor sculpture.

 All of the work on each piece is done in our studio.
 Molds of our original carvings are made by my wife and partner, Cathy (who also creates angels in bronze and is an accomplished author).
 We don’t allow the foundries to do anything other than rough-cast the stainless and bronze.
 All of the finish work, from grinding and polishing the metal to applying the color detail is mine.
 As a result, you get a sculpture that was made one at a time by the artist who signed it.
-These sculptures are intensely personal as I am trying very hard to make each one better than the last.
-My goal for each sculpture is very straight forward, I am attempting to make it the best in the world.”
+These sculptures are intensely personal as I am trying very hard to make each one better than the last.”